Contributed By Dentons Canada LLP

 Carbon Regulation Developments

-We see a trend towards increasing use of “green” financing tools to finance alternative energy and power projects, and in particular “green bonds” and “green loans”.
-Energy producers are increasingly looking at expanding their green credentials beyond operations to their capital markets and borrowing activities.
-At the same time, though apparently slower to develop in Canada than in many markets, we are seeing a growing investor and lender base focused on “green” opportunities.
-Traditional providers of debt funding for renewable projects, for example, have gone to market with sizeable green bond financings with proceeds earmarked for the development of renewable power and energy efficiency.
-“Green loans” would be an obvious tool for this on-lending by market intermediaries.
-These same debt providers are coming under increasing pressures to “green” their loan portfolios by shifting more of that portfolio to renewable and alternative energy.
-Institutional investors, including Canada’s largest pension funds, are more publicly stating their green investment goals.
-A few of Canada’s power producers have issued green bonds.
-These trends have and will continue to interest Canadian municipalities and provinces in issuing their own green bonds to finance projects relating to alternative energy and power, and as these issuances deepen the market for green finance we expect more power producers to issue green bonds into the market and to label their loans as “green loans”.
+There is a trend towards increasing use of 'green' and 'sustainable' financing tools to finance alternative energy and power projects, and in particular 'green bonds', 'green loans' and 'sustainability bonds'.
+Energy producers are increasingly looking at expanding their green and sustainability credentials beyond operations to their capital markets and borrowing activities.
+At the same time, although still slower to develop in Canada than in many markets, there is a growing investor and lender base focused on the transition toward 'green' and 'sustainable' opportunities.
+Traditional providers of debt funding for renewable projects like banks and insurance companies, for example, have gone to market with sizeable green bond financings with proceeds earmarked for the development of renewable power and energy efficiency.
+'Green loans' would be an obvious tool for this on-lending by market intermediaries.
+These same debt providers are coming under increasing pressure to 'green' their loan portfolios by shifting more of that portfolio to renewable and alternative energy.
+Institutional investors, including Canada’s largest pension funds, are more publicly stating their green and sustainable investment goals.
+A number of Canada’s power producers have issued green bonds.
+For the most part these have been issuers whose business is focused around wind and hydro power generation.
+These trends have and will continue to interest Canadian municipalities and provinces in issuing their own green bonds to finance projects relating to alternative energy and power, and as these issuances deepen the market for green finance, this firm expects more, and more diverse kinds of power producers, to issue green or sustainability bonds into the market.

 Alberta is the first Canadian province to introduce Property Assessed Clean Energy (PACE) legislation.
-As PACE develops in Canada we expect new green financing opportunities to emerge.
+As PACE develops in Canada, new green financing opportunities are expected to emerge.

 Large Hydroelectric Projects and International Transmission Projects

 Energy storage is a developing area in Canada but it seems clear it will be part of and will impact the evolution of the alternative energy and power sector.
-We continue to see storage solutions looked at as complementary opportunities to renewables development.
+Storage solutions continue to be looked at as complementary opportunities to renewables development.
 Other storage solutions are being developed to function independently of other power developments and in fact to tap into yet untapped sources of energy in industrial and other processes.
 Larger utilities are experimenting with the use of storage solutions to defer investments in their distribution systems and system operators.
-The Ontario Independent Electricity System Operator in particular, has successfully carried out a number of procurements for energy storage to provide technical services for grid stability.
+The Ontario Independent Electricity System Operator, in particular, has successfully carried out a number of procurements for energy storage to provide technical services for grid stability.

-Aboriginal groups are increasingly taking a stake in Canadian renewable projects.
-Over 150 such projects with Aboriginal participation are currently in operation, representing an estimated CAD2.5 billion in cumulative future profit for partner communities.
+Indigenous groups are increasingly taking a stake in Canadian renewable projects.
+Over 150 such projects with Indigenous participation are currently in operation, representing an estimated CAD2.5 billion in cumulative future profit for partner communities.